bbatliner/vex2/docs/intro.md

 #### Browser Support

-Vex will run in any ES5-compatible environment, and includes polyfills for `classList` and `Object.assign`.
+vex will run in any ES5-compatible environment, and includes polyfills for `classList` and `Object.assign`.

-This means the following browsers are compatible with Vex:
+This means the following browsers are compatible with vex:
 - IE 9+
 - Firefox 21+
 - Chrome 23+